 Without giving it much thought, many consider inheriting a house a windfall.
 However, the reality is that you may be inheriting a sinking ship that you’ll be responsible for, whether you can afford it or not.
-So while the best intentions may have motivated the inheritance of a property in San Antonio, it isn’t always financially beneficial.
+So while the best intentions may have motivated the inheritance of a property in San Antonio and Surrounding areas, Texas, it isn’t always financially beneficial.
 Often, properties left in wills are older and not in prime condition as the storms of time constantly batter structural features such as foundations and roofs and wear out appliances and systems in the home, like the HVAC.

 In addition to the stress of handling the problems your benefactor may have left behind for you to clean up, including going through their belongings and cleaning out the property, you may be dealing with emotional strains as well.
 In many cases, there are multiple heirs, and emotions may rule their actions at this time, which only adds to the stress when you’re dealing with matters of such import.

-Read on as we explore five things you should know about inheriting a property in San Antonio.
+Read on as we explore five things you should know about inheriting a property in San Antonio and Surrounding areas, Texas.

 As houses age, maintenance costs are typically higher for older homes, as they are more susceptible to failure.
 Allowing routine maintenance to go unperformed can quickly escalate into significant issues.
 In addition, some homes have features that have become obsolete and require specialized knowledge for proper care.
-Hence, it’s better to call in an expert for unfamiliar equipment, which is vital to know about inheriting a property in San Antonio.
+Hence, it’s better to call in an expert for unfamiliar equipment, which is vital to know about inheriting a property in San Antonio and Surrounding areas, Texas.

 A listing on the MLS isn’t an inexpensive venture between prepping, repairs, professional photographers, marketing, and showings, not to mention the inspections, real estate commissions, and closing costs.
-Real estate agents can’t provide a closing date, however, so another thing you should know about inheriting a property in San Antonio, you may end up waiting months for the phone to ring.
+Real estate agents can’t provide a closing date, however, so another thing you should know about inheriting a property in San Antonio and Surrounding areas, Texas, you may end up waiting months for the phone to ring.